 - Whether to renew the district's capital spending authority by $6.4 million per year beginning in the 2020-21 school year and continuing for a total of seven years to buy instructional materials such as text and library books, individual student workbooks, instructional software, and vehicles.

 About Bonds and DAA (Capital) Overrides

 A bond is a loan the district receives from individuals who purchase the bonds.
 All money generated by this election can only be spent on capital items such as buildings and grounds, school furniture, equipment and technology, instructional materials, and vehicles.
 It cannot be spent on daily operations expenditures such as salaries.
-An override allow the school district to increase its budget.
+An override allows the school district to increase its budget.

 Why the Election Is Being Held

 The district needs bonds to replace, repair, and maintain aging facilities, build new facilities to accommodate growth, and buy furniture, equipment, technology, and school buses.
 The capital budget override will pay for instructional materials and support vehicles.

 Since 2007, the state has not fully funded the capital formula created by the state as part of the settlement of a capital funding lawsuit.
 While the legislature has begun to re-fund this formula, the per-student amount in the formula remains unchanged since it was set in 1998.

 How the Money Will Be Spent